 This will feel more like a bisque with the creamy, smooth, thick and velvety texture, and less like a ‘soup’.

-What Makes This Soup Work
+What Makes This Butternut Squash Soup Work

 The first step to making this soup is roasting the vegetables.
 Is this worth the time and effort?
 Most definitely.
 Roasting vegetables always brings their flavor to the forefront which is unmistakable in this soup, but once you combine that with the subtle hint of spices and lastly the cream this soup goes to award winning status.